FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 REQUIRED

 A version number that follows either the [semantic versioning 2.0 standard](https   *//semver.org) (e.g. 1.0.2-beta) or the [CalVer style](https   *//calver.org/) (e.g. 2021.12.08).
 Note that you cannot include both types, and switching between types is not supported.
 Internally the code has no concept of which type is chosen, when comparing versions it performs a simple numerical comparison between each successive numeric component regardless of type.
-Note that this cannot be left blank, some kind of version number must be assigned \-- when the Addon Manager detects an increase in version number it will display the \"update available\" information to users.
+Note that this cannot be left blank, some kind of version number must be assigned.
+When the Addon Manager detects an increase in version number it will display the \"update available\" information to users.

 ###